Marty Nemko's WebsiteHis little-known ideas on improving your worklife and education, and on men's issues

-- Avocationally, he is a playwright, actor and director.
+- Avocationally, is a playwright, actor and director.
 As director, his production of Same Time Next Year won the Roar of the Crowd award as the Bay Area's favorite entertainment.
-He won the Chanticleers Best Director Award both for Same Time Next Year and in Jan.
-2011 for directing Neil Simon's Broadway Bound.
+He won the Chanticleers Best Director Award both for Same Time Next Year and for directing Neil Simon's Broadway Bound.
 He is past President of the Board of Chanticleers Theatre.

-- In the past few years, he's had major acting roles in Bay Area productions of Agatha Christie's Ten Little Indians, Neil Simon's Brighton Beach Memoirs and Broadway Bound, Moss Hart's Light Up the Sky, and played the villain in an old-time melodrama.
+- He has had major acting roles in Bay Area productions of Agatha Christie's Ten Little Indians, Neil Simon's Brighton Beach Memoirs and Broadway Bound, Moss Hart's Light Up the Sky, and played the villain in an old-time melodrama.

-- He has written four screenplays and two stage plays.
+- He has written four screenplays and four stage plays.

-- He is a member of Mensa, has authored a number of articles in Mensa's national magazine, and writes a monthly column in The Intelligencer.
+- He is a member of Mensa and writes a monthly column in The Intelligencer.

 - He is married to Dr. Barbara Nemko, winner of her region's

-Schools Superintendent of the Year, her California state
+Schools Superintendent of the Year, seven national awards for

-Bound.
-They have one child, who, after being a researcher for
+have one child, who, after being a researcher for Hillary Clinton

-Hillary Clinton in the White House, attended Yale Law School, is
+in the White House, got her law degree from Yale Law School, and is

-- He loves his dog, Einstein, whose name is false advertising: He's dumb as dirt but sweet as they come.
+- He loves his dog, Einstein, whose name is false advertising: He's no genius but is sweet as they come.

 Marty Nemko can be reached by e-mail at firstname.lastname@example.org.The media may also reach him at 510-655-2777.